Trustfall: Release and promotion

-On November 18, 2022, Pink announced Trustfall on American morning television program Good Morning America and its release date through her social media accounts.
-On October 6, 2022, she further announced that she would be touring in the United Kingdom and Europe as part of her Pink Summer Carnival Tour in 2023.
-North American dates were announced a month later.
-On October 17, 2022, Pink teased the album's lead single "Never Gonna Not Dance Again" and released a snippet on social media.
-The song became available for streaming on November 4, 2022.
-Pink first performed the song live for the first time at the American Music Awards on November 20, 2022.
+On October 17, 2022, Pink teased the then-upcoming album's lead single, "Never Gonna Not Dance Again", alongside the song's snippet.
+The song, produced by Max Martin and Shellback, became available for streaming on November 4, along with an accompanying music video.
+On November 14, Pink announced that she would be touring in the United Kingdom and Europe as part of her Pink Summer Carnival Tour in 2023.
+Four days later, she announced Trustfall on American television program Good Morning America and the album's release date.
+On November 20, she performed "Never Gonna Not Dance Again" live for the first time at the American Music Awards.

-On January 18, 2023, Pink announced the album's second single "Trustfall" and released a snippet of the song on social media.
+On January 27, 2023, the second single and title track, "Trustfall" was released alongside the music video directed by Georgia Hudson.
+On February 2, Pink revealed the album's tracklist which features the guest appearances from First Aid Kit, Chris Stapleton, and the Lumineers.
 On February 6, she appeared on singer Kelly Clarkson's daytime television variety talk show The Kelly Clarkson Show.
-On February 14, 2023, Pink released the album's third single, "When I Get There", written by Amy Wadge and David Hodges in honor of Pink's late father, Jim Moore.
-Fourth single "Runaway" was sent to radio in Australia and Germany on July 7, 2023.

-On October 13, 2023, Pink announced the release of a deluxe edition of Trustfall.
-The new edition, which includes her past-year-single "Irrelevant", two new songs and six live recordings from the Summer Carnival Tour, was released for digital download, LP and CD purchase on December 1, 2023.
-She also announced the Trustfall Tour between October and November 2023 in United States as break of the Summer Carnival Tour, which will be extended to Australia in 2024.
+On February 14, Pink released the album's third single, "When I Get There", written by Amy Wadge and David Hodges in honor of Pink's late father, Jim Moore, who passed in August 2021.
+Three days later, the album Trustfall was released.
+The fourth single, "Runaway", was sent to radio station in Australia and Germany, on July 7.
+During the North American leg of her Summer Carnival Tour in July 2023, Pink performed a tribute to Sinéad O'Connor by welcoming Brandi Carlile onstage to sing "Nothing Compares 2 U" at a concert held at Great American Ball Park in Cincinnati, Ohio.
+On October 13, Pink announced the release of a deluxe edition of Trustfall, which includes her past-year-single "Irrelevant", two new songs and six live recordings from the Summer Carnival Tour.
+On December 1, the edition was released for digital download, LP and CD purchase.
+She also announced the Trustfall Tour between October and November 2023 in United States as break of the Summer Carnival Tour, which would be extended to Australia in 2024.